celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/broomer/brooms.rst

     If you're considering a purchase of the Excelsior, I recommend you speak to my colleague in finance.

-    For a cash sale, we'd be lookig at north of 40 coins I think.
+    For a cash sale, we'd be looking north of 40 coins I think.

-    Depending on the options.
+    Depending on the options of course.

 Chat 9
 ------